-- Floor request (from UE to server): used to request a floor for media transfer.

-- Floor granted (from server to UE): used to indicate that a request for floor is granted and media transfer is possible.

-- Floor rejected (from server to UE): used to indicate that a request for the floor is rejected.

-- Floor idle (from server to UE): used to indicate that a session is in idle status.

-- Floor release (from UE to server): used to indicate the media transfer is completed and floor is released.

-- Floor taken (from server to UE): used to indicate the floor is given to another MCPTT user.

-- Floor revoke (from server to UE): used to indicate the floor granted to MCPTT floor participant is not available anymore.

-- Floor acknowledgement (from UE to server): used to provide an acknowledgement if the acknowledgement is required in the received floor control message.

-If the MCPTT server and the MCPTT client support queuing of the floor control requests, the following floor control messages shall be supported between the MCPTT floor control server and the MCPTT floor participant:

-- Queue position request (from UE to server): used to request the position in the floor request queue.

-- Queue position info (from server to UE): used to indicate the floor request is queued and the queue position to the floor requesting UE.
+10.9.1.2 Information flows for floor control for on-network

+10.9.1.2.1 General

-When the MCPTT floor control server receives a floor request from the MCPTT floor participant, it decides whether to give a grant or not based on, e.g., the session status (i.e., whether the grant is given to another user or not), user profile, priority.
-The result is informed to the requesting MCPTT floor participant.
-When the MCPTT floor participant receives a floor granted message, it can send voice media over the uplink bearer established beforehand.
-The floor revoke message can be used to implement an override of grant among multiple floor requests according to the priority.
+When the floor control server receives a floor request from the floor participant, it decides whether to give a grant or not based on, e.g., the session status (i.e., whether the grant is given to another user or not), user profile, priority.
+The result is informed to the requesting floor participant.
+When the floor participant receives a floor granted message, it can send voice media over the uplink bearer established beforehand.
+The floor revoked message can be used as part of override.
 The floor queue status request can be used to know current position in the queue for floor.

-10.12.1.2 Floor request, floor grant
+Some floor control information flows can also piggyback call control information flows to provide efficient call setup and clearing:

+- Call setup request is optionally carried in floor request (uplink) or floor taken (downlink, can be broadcast); and

+- Call release request is optionally carried in floor release (uplink) or floor idle (downlink, can be broadcast).

+10.9.1.2.2 Floor request

+Table 10.9.1.2.2-1 describes the information flow floor request, from the floor participant to the floor control server, which is used to request the floor for media transfer.
+This information flow is sent in unicast to the floor control server.

+Table 10.9.1.2.2-1: Floor request